Nikhila30/Reentrance-attack/README.md

-# Reentrance-attack-on ethereum smart contracts.
+# Reentrance attack on ethereum smart contracts.

 Assuming that one has already know the deployment of the contracts on the ethereum platform.
 For reference go through the following medium article